smizell/smizell.github.io/_posts/2016-11-17-hypermedia-design.markdown

 protocols: {}
 ```

+* **Interactions** include scenarios in the API, and capture snapshots of what
+the state of resources look like.
+* **Workflows** are paths through the API that a user may take to accomplish
+some specific work.
+* **Definitions** define various semantics for the API.
+* **Protocols** is where we may the application logic and semantics to existing
+application protocols like HTTP.

-As we go through this, let's design an example API that allows for managing
+As we think through these areas, let's design an example API that allows for
-todos.
+managing todos.
 We're going to keep it very simple for the sake of brevity.

-**Interactions** include scenarios in the API, and capture snapshots of what the
-state of resources look like.

-**Workflows** are paths through the API that a user may take to accomplish some
-specific work.

-**Definitions** define various semantics for the API.

-**Protocols** is where we may the application logic and semantics to existing
-application protocols like HTTP.

 ## What Are the Interactions of the API?